 Committee Opportunities (e.g., Publishing, Science, Training, Symposium, Social Media/PR)

 Evaluation Tools to Measure Student Impact

-We provide instructors with the opportunity to participate in our evaluation research to measure the program's impact on students.
-This is currently coordinated by the University of Connecticut's Institutional Review Board.
+We provide instructors with evaluation tools to measure the program's impact on students.
 Instruments include pre- and post-course surveys that take approximately 10 minutes for students to complete.
-Participating instructors are provided with access to de-identified data and are invited to participate in group publications.
+We also provide guidance on Institutional Review Boards and Head of School approval and consent letters.
+Periodically, we also provide the opportunity to participate in group research (typically using instruments provided through Qualtrics).
+When this occurs, participating instructors are provided with access to de-identified data and are invited to participate in group publications.

 Projected Additional Benefits on the Horizon

 Additional modules and follow-on courses

 Partnerships to store and provide additional testing of samples